Types of throat cancer

 There are two main types of throat cancer:

 Squamous cell carcinoma develops in the thin, flat cells that line much of the throat.
-These cells look scale-like when checked under a microscope.
+These cells look like fish scales when checked under a microscope.
 This type of throat cancer is the most common in the United States.

 Adenocarcinoma begins in the glandular cells of the throat.

-- Nasopharynx cancer forms in the upper part of the throat.
+- Nasopharynx cancer forms in the upper part of the throat, behind the nose.

-- Oropharynx cancer forms in the middle part of the throat.
+- Oropharynx cancer forms in the middle part of the throat, behind the mouth.

 - Hypopharynx cancer forms in the bottom part of the throat, just above the larynx, or voice box.

-Laryngeal cancer refers to cancer that forms in the larynx, also known as the voice box.
+Laryngeal cancer refers to cancer that forms in the larynx.